 From wild berries to Surströmming (reputed to be the worst smelling food in the world), there’s a lot of interesting foods to try in Sweden!

 Happy Holidays everybody!
 2010 has been quite a year for me, having visited nine countries in a whirlwind of travel.
 I made this short video as a summary of my “this was 2010” travel adventures and “e-Christmas Card” of sorts!
-Enjoy: Please click here to watch the video if you can’t see it in your […]
+This post was originally published in 2010.
+It has since been updated for accuracy of […]

 “We’re going to WHAT?!” a fellow hiker said in disbelief when we looked at the massive volcanic crater of Mount Tarawera that we would shortly descend into – and back out of – in the next few hours.
 I could hardly believe my own eyes, but you know me: I’m always up for an adventure. […]